Skip to main content

 2026 Requirements Verified

 Idaho splits contractor bonding into two layers.
-At the state level, the Division of Occupational and Professional Licenses (DOPL) requires bonds for plumbing ($2K), HVAC ($2K), and electrical ($2K-$10K) contractors.
+At the state level, the Division of Occupational and Professional Licenses (DOPL) requires compliance bonds for plumbing ($2K), HVAC ($2K), and electrical ($2K-$10K) contractors.
 At the municipal level, cities like Boise demand up to $25,000 for general contractor registration.
-As of late 2025, the Contractors Board is also transitioning to biennial registration cycles.
+Idaho also maintains a separate Public Works Contractors License Board for government projects.
+Compare your obligations with our contractor bond hub or check contractor bond costs for pricing.

 24-48hr Approval